tinkerator/svger/README.md

 ## History

-This package was evolved from [`github.com/rustyoz/svg`](https://github.com/rustyoz/svg), trimmed of superflous dependencies and merged with the two independent packages:
+This package was evolved from a forked version of:
+[`github.com/rustyoz/svg`](https://github.com/rustyoz/svg), trimmed of
+superflous dependencies and merged with the two independent packages:
 [`github.com/rustyoz/Mtransform`](https://github.com/rustyoz/Mtransform)